stantonius/jetson-nano/README.md

 ## The script

 I just admitted I wasn't skilled at Linux.
-Therefore clearly this script was borrowed:
+Therefore clearly this script was borrowed and modified:
 * Someone named *zdary* posted the helpful script [here](https://forums.developer.nvidia.com/t/jetson-nano-opencv-4-1-0/77367/2)

+I think the swap memory feature helped with the install (compile) speed, so make sure to include that.

 The script was run in the home (`~`) directory